Emin-Emini/Skratch-Task/README.md

 }
 ```
 ## Work Process
+### API Analyze and Model Define
 How I started working?
 Firstly, I analized the API.
 What kind of data it offers?
 How it works? and more.
 Then, based on the UI design, I analized what kind of data I need for the user.
-After realizing which data are needed and which ones are not, I visualized them using `UML Diagrams`.
+After realizing which data are needed and which ones are not, I realizied which model I have to create and then I visualized them using `UML Diagrams`.

 <img src="UML-Diagram.png">

 Thanks to the structure of the JSON API, I could easily achieve High Cohesion on my project.
 Which is really important for reducing module complexity and software maintainance.

+### Customizing UI

+Moreover, because Apple have "limited" UI preferences, I had to use thir-party library for customizing `Segmented Control`.
+For this task, I used <a href="https://github.com/gmarm/BetterSegmentedControl">Better Segmented Control</a> developed by <a href="hhttps://github.com/gmarm">Gmarm</a>.

 ## Architecture